Vikram2105/CNN-Image-Classification-CIFAR10/README.md

 - For building the Model - CNN, Maxpooling and Dense Layers.
 - For Activation Function - ReLU (in CNN layers for handling image pixels) and Softmax (for final classification).
-- For normalizing/standardizing the inputs between the layers (within the network) and hence accelerating the training, providing regularization and reducing the generalization error - Batch Normalization Layer.